 Use of Vacuum Tube Diodes

 Gradually p-n junction semiconductor has come in the market and vacuum tubes got replaced by them.
-The most basic structure of vacuum tube is vacuum diode.
-Still today somewhere vacuum tubes are being used widely.
-These fields for application of the vacuum tubes are in
+The most basic structure of vacuum tube is a vacuum diode.
+Vacuum tubes are still being used widely around the world.
+The applications for vacuum tubes include:

 - Atomic Clocks